A cyber predator is a person who engages in sexual activity with a child/children as part of an online act or fantasy.

 - You are posting pictures publicly.

-- Posting personal information about yourself online – e.g. your names, school, sports team, ‘’checking-in”, town, cell number, favourite music, TV programs, a birthday party invitation.
+- Posting personal information about yourself online – e.g. your name, school, sports team, ‘’checking-in”, town, cell number, favourite music, TV programs, a birthday party invitation.

 - You accept friend requests from strangers.